 Water: we supply clean water at each meal.
 You are responsible for your first morning of water only as we won’t have time to filter water until your first lunch.

-On the Ausangate trek tour, don’t forget water!
-Drinking lots of water will help with the elevation.
+On the 5-Day Ausangate trek tour, don’t forget water!
+Drinking plenty of water will help you with the elevation.
 We advise bringing at least 2 liters per person on the hike with you.
 Also, you will have chance to buy water at the beginning of the trek.

 We skip the crowds!
 Everybody else goes Ausangate trek tour at the same time.
 That means they’re all want to take the best camping spots on this route.
 Since we leave from Cusco at 05:00 am.
 You will get to the view point and the camp site before the crowd, and enjoy this fantastic landscape.